 No matter your resolution, there are ways you can specify and measure it, and when your objectives are measurable, it is a lot easier to know when you have accomplished them.

 Be Prepared To Fail

 So you’ve set goals for the new year.
-You have actually defined a broad view goal, and created an action strategy comprised of smaller sized concrete steps.
+You have actually defined a broad view goal, and created an action strategy comprised of smaller-sized concrete steps.
 You are trying to be responsible, and are building a day-to-day habit.
 And then, you slip up.
-You don’t make it to your exercise class, or you were too exhausted to go on your morning run.
-This is the most challenging moments of any resolution and serves a true test of character.
+You didn’t make it to your exercise class, or you were too exhausted to go on your morning run.
+This is the most challenging moment of any resolution and serves as a true test of character.

-How do you cope with your failure?
+How do you cope with failure?
 Do you give up, or do you persevere?
-Don’t use your slip up as a reason to get rid of all your progress.
+Don’t use your slip-up as a reason to get rid of all your progress.
 Get back in the saddle, and bear in mind that achieving your goals is not the best journey.
-Do not let one, or 2 or 3 mistakes hinder you from improving yourself and your life.
+Do not let one, 2, or 3 mistakes hinder you from improving yourself and your life.

 When you are setting goals, don’t expect excellence from yourself.
-Be humble, be gritty, and be flexible to yourself when you inevitably deal with setbacks.
+Be humble, be gritty, and be flexible with yourself when you inevitably deal with setbacks.